-Following a healthy, natural whole-foods–based diet reduces inflammation, high blood pressure, and unhealthy high cholesterol.
-Eating well will also help you maintain a healthy weight and have more energy to be active, both of which are important for preventing coronary heart disease.
+Following ahealthy, natural whole-foods–based diet helps discourage abnormal inflammation and promotes circulatory health, as well as overall wellness.
+Eating well will also help you maintain a healthy weight and have moreenergy to be active, both of which are important for preventing coronary heart disease.

 The healthiest anti-inflammatory foods for fighting coronary heart disease are those natural, unprocessed foods loaded with antioxidants and phytonutrients that lower your immune system’s overactive inflammatory response.
 These foods help fight free radical damage and target the problem where it starts by lowering oxidative stress and reducing or preventing inflammation.

 How do you know what the top antioxidant foods are?
 Anything loaded withfiber, grown directly from the earth and brightly colored is a good place to start!

 Foods that help reduce inflammation and prevent heart disease include:

 - Fiber-rich and antioxidant-rich foods of all kinds